Form 8.3 - The Vanguard Group, Inc.: Schneider Electric SE

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit EUR 4 ordinary Sale 1,983 124.70 EUR
+Purchase/sale Class of relevant security Number of securities Price per unit EUR 4 ordinary Purchase 2,855 122.27 EUR

 (b) Cash-settled derivative transactions